matwilso/matwilso.github.io/_drafts/sim2real.md

 teleoperated robots (a la [Karpathy's short story](http://karpathy.github.io/2015/11/14/ai/)) for example.
-There are ways you might reduce your data needs with imitation, model-based, or meta-learning, other various algorithmic improvements, etc, etc.
+There are ways you might reduce your data needs with imitation, model-based, or meta learning, other various algorithmic improvements, etc, etc.
 But sim2real seems worth pursuing.

 <!-- TOOD: real links here to other work maybe. i think it would be cool to link them
 stanford and finn has been a part of one i think.
 -->

-Deep learning works.
-Super well.
+First of all, deep learning works.
-Deep learning is state of the art (SOTA) in both computer vision, playing games (Go, DOTA, Star Craft), and more recently natural language processing.
+It is the best way to solve computer vision problems, several challenging games (Go, DOTA, Star Craft), and more recently natural language processing.
-Today you cannot write a computer program that even comes close to SOTA without using (1) neural networks (2) trained with backpropagation.
+Today you cannot write a computer program that even comes close to state-of-the-art in these domains without using (1) neural networks (2) trained with backpropagation.

+But this magic recipe only works if you have a ton of data.
 And this only works if you have a ton of data.
 Either in large static datasets or in fast game simulators.
 Deep learning is super data hungry.
 You have to feed it a lot to